 Coupling with the iPad (or iPhone) works just as easily: You press the Bluetooth number with which you want to couple the new device in the upper right corner.
 If it is still free, the blue LED starts to flash and signals the pairing mode.

 In the iPhone or iPad, go to Bluetooth in the settings and you will see the “Satechi Slim Keyboard” in the list.
 With the selection by touch you get a number that you enter on the keyboard (confirmation with Enter) and you have already connected the keyboard.

 If you want to cancel a pairing, keep the corresponding Bluetooth button (1 to 4) pressed for approx. 3 seconds.
 The flashing, blue LED then shows that it is ready for a new pairing.

 Important: Switching from one Bluetooth device to the other takes one to two seconds.
 So you can really switch back and forth pretty quickly.

-There was actually only one thing that I changed after pairing the keyboard: The key repetition was set to "Off" for me, which prevents you from moving through texts with the cursor keys pressed.
-I moved the slider all the way to the right to get the previous setting for my Apple keyboard.
+There was actually only one thing that I changed after pairing the keyboard: The key repeat was set to "Off" for me, which prevents you from being able to move through text with the cursor keys pressed.
+I pushed the controller all the way to the right again to get the previous setting of my Apple keyboard.

-In other reviews, people complain that the keys are not labeled with a laser, they are simply "glued".
-However, it should be noted that these stickers are extremely strong and resistant.
-As a test, I tried to loosen or scratch any corners on the glue with my fingernails, but you have no chance.
-The stickers are as if welded to the plastic of the buttons.
+In other reviews, people complain that the keys are not labeled with a laser, they are just "glued".
+It should be noted, however, that these stickers are extremely strong and durable.
+As a test, I tried to loosen or scratch some corners of the adhesive with my fingernails, but you don't stand a chance.
+The stickers are as if welded to the plastic of the keys.